tantsandras/mm/content/podcastEpisodesFolder/the-bride-of-christ.md

-  and that full of themselves they search for a community where that can be used so Asa Waldau psychologically broke her down because she told everyone that she was evil incarnated so it started out with helge fossmo trying to convince her that she was doing god's mission and then Asa Waldau broke her down by convincing her that she had sinned so badly that she was not a person anymore this
+  and that full of themselves they search for a community where that can be used so Åsa Waldau psychologically broke her down because she told everyone that she was evil incarnated so it started out with helge fossmo trying to convince her that she was doing god's mission and then Åsa Waldau broke her down by convincing her that she had sinned so badly that she was not a person anymore this